brainvisa/axon/sphinxdoc/sphinx/usecases.rst

 Quit Brainvisa
 --------------

-The function :py:func:`brainvisa.axon.cleanup` should be called at the end of the script to quit properly Brainvisa.
+The function :py:func:`brainvisa.axon.processes.cleanup` should be called at the end of the script to quit properly Brainvisa.

 >>> brainvisa.axon.cleanup()